 As of 2019 I am no longer accepting new students.

-Research in my laboratory has been directed at understanding the basic biochemical and biophysical principles involved in protein function through the combined use of biochemistry, genetics, genetic engineering, and biophysics.
+Research in my laboratory was directed at understanding the basic biochemical and biophysical principles involved in protein function through the combined use of biochemistry, genetics, genetic engineering, and biophysics.
 Our criterion for understanding is that we can design and build systems that actually work and make use of these principles.
-Since we have had extensive experience with the arabinose operon and systems related to it and developed a large collection of mutations in AraC and the regulatory region as well as many mutant DNA's and proteins.
+Since we had extensive experience with the arabinose operon and systems related to it and developed a large collection of mutations in AraC and the regulatory region as well as many mutant DNA's and proteins most of our work was concentrated on this system.
 The ara system permits economic and rapid handling of the biology while displaying most of the repertoire of protein-protein, protein-DNA and gene regulatory principles that are found in prokaryotes and eukaryotes.

-We have found that the DNA binding domain of AraC may readily be overproduced and purified.
+Wefound that the DNA binding domain of AraC may readily be overproduced and purified.
 It was a very good material for NMR studies, and we determined its structure by NMR.
 One recent objective was to determine precisely which residues are in contact between the dimerization and DNA binding domains both in the absence of arabinose and in the presence of arabinose.
 Genetic, and biochemical, methods were used to determine this.
-Recently we found that it is the helicity of the interdomain linker that is controlled by the presence or absence of arabinose bound to AraC.
+We found that it is the helicity of the interdomain linker that is controlled by the presence or absence of arabinose bound to AraC.
 In the absence of arabinose, the linker is helical, and in the presence of arabinose, it is a random coil.